dexpiper/ifaxbotcovid/README.md

 - Then puts variables into template (*ifaxbotcovid.config.settings*) and gives the user ready-to-use block of text in the answer message.

-This feature, realized in *ifaxbotcovid.rpn*, is pretty streightforward.
+This feature, realized in *ifaxbotcovid.parser.rpn*, is pretty streightforward.
 All the regular expressions for it defined in the named module, not in *ifaxbotcovid.config.regex*.

 #### Intermediate logic: CovidChef

 Bot acts like a tiny web app written in Flask, getting new Telegram messages via webhook.
-When a message recieved, Flask routes redirects it to Telebot (pyTelegramBotAPI), who should call correspondent internal module and send ready template with all the mined data inside.
+When a message recieved, Flask redirects it to Telebot (pyTelegramBotAPI), who should call correspondent internal module and send ready template with all the mined data inside.

 Telegram <==> Flask <=> Telebot <=> Parser

-The idea behind the bot was its straightforwardness and simplicity: user just sends text and recieves ready material in bot answer - no commands, no files, no settings.
+The idea behind the bot was its straightforwardness and simplicity: user just sends text and recieves ready material in answer - no commands, no files, no settings.
 This approach raised several problems:

-- Telegram tends to cut long messages sent to a bot into several pieces, but *ifaxbotcovid.parser.textparser* should get them all in one piece.
+- Telegram tends to cut in pieces long messages sent to a bot, but *ifaxbotcovid.parser.textparser* should get them all in one piece.
 - *ifaxbotcovid* should destinguish raw COVID-19 press-release from short COVID-test report provided by Russian agency RPN.
 Also bot should ignore any messages that are not press-releases and RPN reports.

 Firstly, COVID-19 official press releases in Russia were rather short - Telegram used to cut them in just in two pieces.
 But in the fall of 2021 the everyday pandemic statistics has become more detailed, thus I have to re-write previous code and add new structure element - an intermediate logic between Telebot and internal scripts: